py7hagoras/CovenantTasks/README.md

 ### LockSystem.cs
 This is a simple task to lock the user's system.
 Might come in handy, especially when you want user to re-enter credentials.

+### UrbanBishop.yaml
+Adaptation of FuzzySecurity's UrbanBishop code for injection into specified process.
+Takes binary payload and process ID as input.

  **Please contribute if you have any**